rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(-Part-I-:-Gearing-Up).markdown

 ### STEP 3: Shedding Skin (Uncoating)

-After the Envelope has come off and once the Virus is inside, the Capsid (the protein coat) is discarded and the Viral Genetic Material is released inside the host cell.
+After the Envelope has come off and once the Virus is inside, the Capsid (Protein Coat) is discarded and the Viral Genetic Material is released inside the host cell.

 ![Virus Diagram]({{site.baseurl}}/assets/img/virusAttack2-03.png)